-Early December is a good time to visit, before the peak visitor rush begins.
-Mid-December to mid-January is South Africa’s busiest period, as school holidays begin and local vacationers pack the game parks and beaches, and traffic along the Garden Route can be crowded.
+Early December is a good time to visit before the peak visitor rush begins.
+Mid-December to mid-January is South Africa's busiest period as school holidays begin and local vacationers pack the game parks and beaches, and traffic along the Garden Route can be crowded.

 Every Capetonian traditionally heads to the beach on December 26, and rates increase accordingly.
-Accommodation is at a premium, and you’ll need to book your hotels, safaris, and excursions well in advance.
+Accommodation is at a premium, and you'll need to book your hotels, safaris, and excursions well in advance.
 If you wish to enjoy a safari while avoiding the crowds of Kruger, consider one of the smaller, lesser-known reserves.
-This can be a good time to visit Johannesburg and Pretoria, as many residents head out of town for a holiday.
+This can be an excellent time to visit Johannesburg and Pretoria, as many residents head out of town for a holiday.

 Where to Go

 With much of South Africa sweating in the summer heat, you may want to seek out the coolest spots.
 On the highveld at 5,800 feet (1,755 m) elevation, Johannesburg will be warm in December, but not overly so.
 Plus, much of the population has left for the beach, so the city is peaceful—a great time to explore Soweto Township, the Nelson Mandela Museum, and the nearby Cradle of Humankind World Heritage Site, where underground boardwalks lead past sites where humanoid remains dating back three million years have been unearthed.

 Although busy with thirsty visitors, Winelands is irresistibly tempting on a bright summer day.
 Call well ahead to reserve a pre-ordered picnic to enjoy outdoors as you sip delicious chilled wine.
 You might even indulge in a decadent three-course Christmas lunch or dinner.
 And book early if you plan on attending the Franschhoek Cap Classique and Champagne Festival, held in the beautiful Huguenot Monument gardens.